SuperBlueHenBros/AutoHawkCore/README.md

-# Middle-Tier
+# AutoHawkCore

 ## Description

-The main interface of the program's components.
-Used to communicate between our AI and bizhawk.
+The main intermediary library between our AI and Bizhawk.
+Simplifies, abstracts, and automates running AutoHawkAPI.
+Designed with modularity in mind to easily add more games without the need for any programming.

 ## Dependencies